gertrude-app/web/docs/writing-scraps.md

 # scraps of writing that might be useful later, but i pitched

+- why multiple keys are needed
+- how to isolate
+- what domains to be careful about
+- what domains are generally safe ?

 ## remote first

 Gertrude is built so that after the initial setup, you can _manage your protected users